Graph-ICS/Graph-ICS/readme.md

 ## Developer Guide

 Contents
 1. About the structure
 1.1.
 QtQuick and QML
 1.2.
 C++ Model
-Creating a new filter node
+2. Creating a new filter node
 2.1.
 Choose the filter
 2.2.
 Adding a new C++ filter class
 2.3.
 Implementing the filter class
 2.4.
 Defining the filter class in the source file
 2.5.
 Register the class as QtQuick QML Object
 2.6.
 Create your QML file
 2.7.
 Update the toolbar buttons

-The structure of GraphMic is divided on two components
+The structure of Graph-ICS is divided on two components

 #### 1.1.
 QtQuick and QML
 The QtQuick framework includes the QML declarative scripting language, QML